Rates Frequently Asked Questions

 The Local Government Act provides for a Council to raise revenue for the broad purposes of the Council through a general rate, which applies to all rateable properties, or through differential general rates, which apply to classes of properties.
 The Council also raises revenue through fees and charges.

-The Council has adopted the valuations made by the Valuer-General as provided to the Council for 2016/2017.
+The Council adopts the valuations made by the Valuer-General as provided to the Council.
 If a ratepayer is dissatisfied with the valuation made by the Valuer-General then the ratepayer may object to the Valuer-General in writing, within 60 days of receiving the notice of the valuation, explaining the basis for the objection, provided they have not:

 (a) previously received a notice of this valuation under the Local Government Act 1999, in which case the objection period is 60 days from the receipt of the first notice, or